apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 See [Handling Read-During-Overwrite](./index.html#handling_read-during-overwrite)
 for more information.

-### `RemoteFileChangedException`: "File to rename not found on S3 after repeated attempts"
+### `RemoteFileChangedException`: "File to rename not found on guarded S3 store after repeated attempts"

-A file listed in the S3Guard table could not be found even after multiple attempts.
+A file being renamed and listed in the S3Guard table could not be found in the S3 bucket even after multiple attempts.

 ```
 org.apache.hadoop.fs.s3a.RemoteFileChangedException: copyFile(/sourcedir/missing, /destdir/)